USWFS Fitness Challenge

 - Exercises may be completed in any order.
 There is a 5-minute time limit between exercises.

 - Record individual scores on the scoresheet (provided below).
-Submit scores online here.
-Individuals may submit scores for themselves or for other participants.
 Scores may be submitted for multiple events throughout a season/year.
+All scores must be submitted by October 31st, 2026.

 - Push-ups: Starting position is back straight and parallel with the ground, arms straight with hands approximately shoulder width apart and elbows locked.
 Lower the body until the arms form a ninety-degree angle and return to the starting position with the arms fully locked.
 This is one repetition.
 The back must remain straight throughout the exercise.
 All resting must occur in the starting position.
 Count the number of repetitions successfully completed in three minutes or when the starting position can no longer be maintained (arms collapsing, body not straight, etc.).

 - Pull-ups: Starting position is hanging from a bar, hands shoulder-width apart, arms fully extended with elbows locked using either an overhand grip (palms facing away from body) or underhand grip (palms facing toward body).
 Lift the body until the chin is above the bar and return to the starting position.
-On each repetition, the arms must be fully extended and the chin must clear the bar.
-The body must maintain a static, in-line position without swinging or hip assist.
-Count the number of pull-ups completed correctly until proper form can no longer be maintained (cannot pull chin above the bar, drops from the bar, etc.)
+On each repetition, the arms must be fully extended, and the chin must clear the bar.
+Count the number of pull-ups completed correctly until proper form can no longer be maintained (drops from the bar, etc.)

-- Planking: The plank is performed face down with forearms and toes touching the ground.
-Elbows are positioned directly under the shoulders and the head, back, core, and legs should be in alignment.
+- Planking: Plank position is back and body straight, resting on elbows shoulder-width apart.
+Begin laying in a flat surface with all body weight on the ground.
 Begin timing after a countdown and when the individual assumes the plank position.
 Stop the timer when this position cannot be maintained (sagging, moving from one elbow to the other, etc.) or at five minutes.

-- 1.5-mile or 3-mile timed run: conducted on flat smooth surface.
+- Run: 1.5-mile or 3-mile timed run: conducted on flat and smooth surface.